-- ii.
-Served by both a public, special district or other centrally managed water system and a public, special district or other comparable sewer system in a municipality without a comprehensive plan. - C. Lending Rules and Value per Assessing/Appraiser: As a rule, lenders will not mortgage the typical dwelling that has a foundation and is stick built/ down to 190 livable SF, but more to 500 SF as per the general lending rules followed by the banks underwriting team.
-They currently are not financing any home smaller than 500 sq ft.
+- i.
+Located within a designated growth area consistent with 30-A M.R.S. §4349 A(1)(A)-(B); or - ii.
+Served by both a public, special district or other centrally managed water system and a public, special district or other comparable sewer system in a municipality without a comprehensive plan. - C. Lending Rules and Value per Assessing/Appraiser: As a rule, lenders will not mortgage the typical dwelling that has a foundation and is stick built between 190 livable square feet (SF) and 500 SF as per the general lending rules followed by the banks underwriting team.
+They currently are not financing any home smaller than 500 SF.
 For lower income home buyers who utilize Maine State Housing Agency, (MSHA) won't finance smaller than 500 sq ft and most banks follow their policy since they do quite a few MSHA loans.
 In addition, for any purchase where the buyer can't put 20% down the loan will need Private Mortgage Insurance (PMI) and the insurers have a minimum home size of 500 sq ft.
-The typical RV intended tiny home that has the ability to be towed over the road will never be considered as separate mortgage, but it's being found that some tiny homes are being financed through home equity lending practices.
+The typical RV intended tiny home that can be towed over the road will never be considered as separate mortgage, some tiny homes are being financed through home equity lending practices.

 The appraisal does consider value in the finished basement but does not consider it actual SF therefore the value is diminished some.
-The lending institutions, as a rule would write a mortgage for a 500 SF home regardless of if part of the finished space is below grade.
-As long as the home meets all the ordinance, building code and utility requirements.
+The lending institutions, as a rule would write a mortgage for a 500 SF home regardless of if part of the finished space is below grade if the home meets all the ordinance, building code and utility requirements.

 D. D. REF: Chapter 5, An accessory dwelling unit must be at least 190 square feet in size, unless the Technical Building Code and Standards Board, pursuant to 10 M.R.S. §9722, adopts a different minimum standard; if so, that standard applies.
 To note: LD 2003/1706/Chapter 5 is silent on where the 190 SF is derived from the basement or above grade.
-The municipality has discretion to determine whether or not to consider finished basements as part of that 190 SF.
+The municipality has discretion to determine whether to consider finished basements as part of that 190 SF.